LOW-GRADE STOCKPILE TREATMENT

-By using effective sorting technology, however, such as our STEINERT XSS T, which uses 'dual energy' x-ray transmission (XRT) to detect differences in atomic densities, this process can be optimised.
+Preconcentation can help and removes useless material so that it will not burden on the following processes.
+By using effective ore sorting equipment, however, such as our STEINERT XSS T EVO 5.0, which uses 'dual energy' x-ray transmission (XRT) to detect differences in atomic densities, this process can be optimised.
 The system detects valuable ore with its x-ray sensor and uses compressed air to remove it from the product stream.
 This greatly reduces the proportion of low-value waste rock (gangue).
 A concentrate of high-quality ore can be further enriched during processing.

 Frequently the mineral content is so high that the product obtained is of the same quality as the crude material obtained directly from the mine.
 A welcome side-effect is that the waste rock usually has such low mineral content that it can be sold as gravel.
 You can thus convert material that was written off into an additional income stream while reducing disposal costs.

 We can provide special sensors and machines for different applications and tasks.
 Depending on the precise task, we can offer you XRT (x-ray transmission), XRF (x-ray fluorescence), laser, near-infrared, optical or inductance detection.
 Additionally, STEINERT's semi-mobile series enables you to operate your ore sorting plant independently of location.
 You can of course use them as stand-alone units, or alternatively, combine them with others to form a robust, large-scale system.
 They are perfectly suited to landfill reclamation, the removal or restructuring of spoil heaps and many other special tasks.

 - Recover valuable metals